BrushXue/OpenFOAM-AppleM1/README.md

 ```
 ./Allwmake -j -s -l -with-bear
 ```
-It takes approximately 35 minutes on M1.
+It takes 40~45 minutes on M1.

 6. Install `paraview` from Homebrew
 ```